|Tomato plant interplanted in the flower garden|

 - Tomatoes love as much sun as possible!
 This depends on where you live.
 In very hot climates, 6-8 hours is plenty.
 Your tomatoes can actually scald in intense sun and heat.
 For hot climates, plant your tomatoes in a north to south row so each side gets some shade each day.

 - Tomatoes can’t be grown in pots.
 Tomatoes can be grown in pots, but not the big tomato plants.
-Look for dwarf, pot, or patio types.
+Look for dwarf, pot, or patio types in the seed packet or seedling description.
 You will need to put in a large pot and be prepared to water often.
+Compact tomatoes for small spaces and pots

 - Tomatoes need to be watered a lot.
 Actually, if you water your tomatoes a lot, you can end up with fungal diseases and mushy fruit.
 The trick with tomatoes is to keep their moisture even.
 Letting the ground crack and then drowning the plant will result in cracked fruit.
 In the hot times of the summer, you will likely need to water at least weekly.
 Be sure to not water the leaves, but the root.